Awannaphasch2016/TODO-Manager/Working/TA_todo.md

         * you can submit both video and lab manual at the same time using attached option. or you can upload content in comment as well.
     * rejection
         * please keep video under 5 mins. we will follow this rule very strictly from lab 2 on ward.
 Failing to follow will result in submission rejection.
 This required you to be prepared before you film and may require you to film video few times.
+        * no video submission. grade cannot be provided grade.
+Please follow. submission instruction.
+        * video submission is rejected. grade cannot be provided grade.
+Please follow. submission instruction.
         * no lab manual. grade cannot be provided grade.
 Please follow. submission instruction.
     * penalty
         * -0.5 b) 10 is decimal not hex.
 * lab 1
     * rejection
+        * I will give 0 as a place hold so you get alert on the update. it seems that you have have comment alert set up.
         * no lab manual. grade cannot be provided grade.
 Please follow. submission instruction.
         * You didn't explain the code.video submission is rejected.
 To resubmit video, please follow 'resubmission process'.
 You can find it from TA's anoucement. maximum score without video submission is 75%. (only apply for coding labs)
         * no video submission.
 Can't provide grade.
 To resubmit video, please follow 'resubmission process'.
 You can find it from TA's anoucement. maximum score without video submission is 75%. (only apply for coding labs)